open-resources/dash_curriculum/tutorial/part1/chapter4.md

 - **Configure callback(s)**
 - Run the App

-Let's start of with an easy example.
+Let's start off with an easy example.
 For this purpose let's take the app from the previous chapter, containing a markdown and a dropdown.
 Extending this code by a simple callback we get an app that links these two components together.

-**[GIF, THAT SHOWS THE APP IN THE BROWSER IN ACTION I.E., SELECT A VALUE IN THE DROPDOWN TO CHANGE THE TITLE OF THE PAGE]**

-The corresponding code will look as follows.

 ```
 # Import packages